Are you struggling to plan the perfect Ubud itinerary? With so much to do and see, I don’t blame you!

 Ubud is the cultural home of Bali and a spiritual haven for tourists from all over the globe.
-Unlike the popular areas along the coast, Ubuds main attraction lies in its lush surroundings that ooze tranquility and peacefulness.
-This 3 day Ubud itinerary highlights all the most popular sites in and around Ubud.
+Unlike the popular areas along the coast, Ubud’s main attraction lies in its lush surroundings that ooze tranquillity and peacefulness.

 Day 1 Ubud itinerary

 There is so much to do in Ubud, and you won’t have the time to get to everything!
 I suggest that day 1 of your Ubud itinerary includes a stop at one or two waterfalls, a temple, as well as one of the stunning rice terraces.

 To get to these sights, you’ll need to hire a private car and driver for the day.